 *Want to learn Korean as part of your New Year’s resolutions?
 Join our unique Korean online course and get unlimited coaching and weekly lessons (Until January 5th) >>> Join the course

-Our official “Learn Korean” Blog launched just over a year and a half ago and we’ve seen the readership continue to grow significantly.
-In 2015, we published more than 70 blog posts thanks to our additional writers we brought on, and we hope to write more and more in 2016.
+Our official “Learn Korean” Blog launched just over two and a half years ago and we’ve seen the readership continue to grow significantly.
+In 2017, we published more than 70 blog posts thanks to our additional writers we brought on, and we hope to write more and more in 2018.

 Though we published articles on a wide variety of topics related to Korean learning and culture (many of which were inspired by our readers who suggested a lot of the ideas), some of the content we published really resonated with readers and it truly shows in the number of times they were liked, shared and read!

 When we polled our audience, six of our posts emerged as the clear winners in terms of being the most engaging, helpful pieces of content we shared in the past 12 months.

 As we wind down and head into the new year, we take a closer look at those 6 articles that had the most impact (as chosen by our readership).